-In tests we give the scores green, yellow and red.
-The colours have the following meaning in labelling tests:
+In tests we give the scores A, B and C. The colours have the following meaning in labelling tests:

-‘Yellow flask’ – Be observant.
+‘B’ – Be observant.
 The product is free from a number of hazardous substances, but it contains perfume or substances that may affect the environment.
-You may choose to avoid the yellow products if you want to minimise the risk of fragrance allergy and take maximum account of the environment.
+You may choose to avoid the B products if you want to minimise the risk of fragrance allergy and take maximum account of the environment.

 How we test with chemical analysis

 When we test with chemical analysis, we send a number of products, eg pushchairs, school bags or mobile phones, to a laboratory where they are examined.

 We do tests with chemical analysis of many kinds of products.
 But our focus is on products that ordinary consumers, including children and young people, are in close contact with.

 The purpose of laboratory tests is to identify the content of hazardous chemicals in products from large, well-established manufacturers as well as in niche products from small manufacturers or importers.

 Chemical tests can be very expensive so we do not examine the entire chemical composition of a product.

 Instead we analyze the products for selected, relevant chemicals.
 We prioritize on the basis of the product's materials and input from other studies on the subject and for instance authorities, researchers and test laboratories.